issaghaba/Continuous-Queries-in-BigQuery-A-Low-Code-No-Code-Approach-to-Real-Time-AI-in-Modern-DataPlatforms/README.md

 <img width="938" alt="image" src="https://github.com/user-attachments/assets/8891a9fa-a46c-4146-8045-738e751a0c81">

+In this blog, we will:

+### Send Kaggle's Reviews Dataset to Pub/Sub:
-In this blog, we'll send the Kaggle's reviews dataset to Pub/Sub.
-While configuring the subscription, we'll set up the delivery type property to "write to bigquery".
-This wiull allow Pub/Sub to stream the data directly in our target BQ table without any ETL pipeline.
+We'll publish the dataset to Pub/Sub, setting the subscription's delivery type property to "write to BigQuery."
+This configuration allows Pub/Sub to stream the data directly into our target BigQuery table without the need for an ETL pipeline.

+### Leverage Continuous Queries for Real-Time Sentiment Analysis:
-We'll then use the Continuous Query to call a remote Vertex AI model in BQML to execute the sentiment analysis and send it to both a BQ table and another Pub/Sub topic for operational application to cunsumme and end users to take action in real time.
+We'll utilize Continuous Queries in BigQuery to call a remote Vertex AI model in BQML to perform sentiment analysis on the incoming data.

+### Deliver Results for Actionable Insights:
+The sentiment analysis results will be written to both a BigQuery table and a separate Pub/Sub topic, enabling real-time consumption by operational applications and allowing end-users to take immediate action.

 # Project Setup